Emily Ratajkowski Wore a Lace-Up Corset as a Shirt

 Emily Ratajkowski put a spin on a summer trend this week, and we can't get enough of it.

-The model attended the Adidas and The Manchester United Squad present Unmissable event in Hollywood on Saturday where she wore a floral corset as a top.
+The model attended the Adidas and The Manchester United Squad present Unmissable event in Hollywood on Saturday where she wore a floral Brock Collection corset as a top.

 Ratajkowski's take on underwear-as-outerwear featured a summery floral print and a skin-revealing split down her front.
 White laces kept the top in place and effectively combined multiple trends in one piece.
 (Shop a similar look here.)
-She paired the piece with a pair of brown wide-leg trousers, heeled sandals, and a woven cream-colored bag.
+She paired the piece with a pair of brown Brock Collection wide-leg trousers, metallic Jennifer Fisher earrings, heeled sandals, and a woven cream-colored bag.

 VIDEO: Emily Ratajkowski Literally Stops Traffic in Her New DKNY Ad